 Do you agree or disagree - No Boko Haram fighter should be reintegrated into society until all the Chibok girls are returned.

 Do you agree or disagree - Someone in my family was killed or injured by Boko Haram.

+End with an open-ended question

 How do you think we can prevent a problem like Boko Haram from happening again?